bearkid6/FuckSchoolPYHomework/README.md

-# FuckSchoolPYHomework
+# FuckSchoolPyHomework
-Just a fuvking homework share
+Just a level three college student's python homework who want to share the big faeces with everyone.